Choose a candidate site

 - Click the Czaplinek Site map tab.

-To run the Enrich tool again with the same parameters, you'll open your geoprocessing tool history.
+To run the Enrich tool again with the same parameters, you'll open the geoprocessing tool history.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click the History button.